Struggleton/Delfinovin/README.md

 	- If enabled, when first running the programs, the stick's center will be recalibrated.
 Make sure to leave the stick in a neutral position on startup.

 ## Notes
-Delfinovin can not take exclusive control over the Gamecube device yet.
+- Delfinovin can not take exclusive control over the controller adapter.
 This means you will have to close anything that does (Yuzu, Dolphin, etc.) first, run the program and then open them.

+- By default, Delfinovin will calibrate the stick centers.
+However, if you calibrate the sticks in the stick menu, the new calibration for the ranges will take priority.

+- Currently, there is a bug in the program ([Documented here](https://github.com/Struggleton/Delfinovin/issues/2)) that causes the controller loop to not properly begin.
+There's a workaround documented in this video here: https://www.youtube.com/watch?v=bi2hf6VxmiI, but please post on the linked issue if there are any underlying causes you can find.

+- The Z-button is currently mapped to Back (the select button.)
+I ran out of buttons because of the analog triggers...
+Please remember to map your buttons in your games accordingly.
+I will look into migrating it to the Right Bumper.

 ## Planned features
-- In-program deadzone/range support for sticks
+- In-program deadzone support for sticks

 ## Credits
 Credits and appreciation go to: